 For most Northern Hemisphere growers, you will want to plant jalapeño seeds around 6 weeks before the last chance of frost.
 This will give the plants enough time to grow to maturity and maximize yields before the end of the growing season.

 See when to plant peppers for every climate zone here.
+Also, try this free tool and enter your postal code to determine when to plant.

 - Keep the soil moist and humid.
 These seed trays come with a humidity dome to keep the soil from drying out too fast.
 Fan out the tray and spray with water about once per day.

 Jalapeños will typically sprout within 4-7 days.
 This will vary based on the age of the seeds, and the conditions under which they are germinated.
+Once your seeds sprout, they need light.
+A sunny window won’t be enough to grow the best plants.

 Get a grow light and give the seedlings 12-16 hours of light per day starting immediately after sprouting.

-Choosing Soil For Jalapeños
+Best Soil For Jalapeños

 Buying soil for your peppers can be stressful.
 There are lots of options on the market, all of which claim to be the best soil for potted plants.
+We have tested many different brands of potting mix to find our favorite for peppers.

 See our favorite soils for growing peppers here.